dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 ![See a list of all the settings in the different policies](./media/compliance-policy-monitor/idc-10.png)

 When you select a specific setting, you can see the **compliance status**, **user’s email alias**, **device model**, and **location** for each device targeted by that setting.

 > [!NOTE]
-  > Windows 10 devices that are Azure AD joined may show System Account as a non-compliant user.
-This is expected behavior and does not affect overall device compliance.
+> Windows 10 devices that are Azure AD joined may show the System Account as a non-compliant user.
+This is expected behavior and doesn't affect the overall device compliance.

 ## View status of device policies